poolpOrg/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

     Letitia!
     What a name.
-    Halfway between a salad and a sneeze.''
+    Halfway between a salad and a sneeze.
     -- Terry Pratchett